checkout page examples

 Crate & Barrel

-Crate & Barrel has a great checkout page that focuses on security, clear pricing and user-friendly features.
-Whether you’re buying kitchen appliances, home decor, or dinnerware, the checkout page makes sure the process is smooth and secure.
+Whether buying kitchen appliances, home decor, or dinnerware, the checkout page ensures the process is smooth and secure.

-The page has few form fields, which helps customers focus on completing their purchases.
-A progress indicator shows that customers where they are in the checkout process.
-The pricing is transparent, showing all costs like product prices, shipping fees, taxes and extra charges.
+A progress indicator shows where customers are in the checkout process.
+The pricing is transparent, showing all costs like product prices, shipping fees, taxes, and extra charges.

 This way, customers know what exactly they’re paying for.